bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Date (mm/dd/yyyy), Time (HH:mm:ss), Conductivity (uS/cm), Temperature (degC), Absolute Pressure (mbar), Depth (m), Salinity (PSU)

 ![Picture of output.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SerialOutput.PNG)
-*Salinity is printed twice for comparision between EC EZO and sketch derived values.
+*Salinity is printed twice in this picture for comparision between EC EZO and sketch derived values.
 Initial tests suggest that the differences is significant.
 The most recent OpCode sketch has the EC EZO Sal function removed.*

 The date should be representative of the date that your computer is set to.
 The time should be close to the time that your computer is set to, but may be behind by about 30 seconds.
 This is due to upload delay.
 If your time is drastically off or incoherent, remove the battery and power cycle the system.
 Note that the autotime function will need to be commented out of the code for the final sketch upload or else your CTD will revert to the same time on a power cycle.